formentor-studio/ethereum-payment-vuejs/README.md

 # ethereum-payment-vuejs
-Simple app to manage payments in *ether*.
+Simple Dapp and Vuejs app that manage payments in *ether*.

 http://formentor-studio.com/simple-ethereum-payment